03 Jul Shortcut into high-speed markets : The acquisition and revitalization of local brands

-As a rule, acquisitions and revitalization of local brands preferably take place in product categories such as food, beverages and other consumer goods, as tastes, habits and preferences can be very local and closely related to the local culture.
+As a rule, acquisitions and local brand revitalization preferably take place in product categories such as food, beverages and other consumer goods, as tastes, habits and preferences can be very local and closely related to the local culture.
 Consumers here have long been familiar with the local brand.
-Marketing professionals point to three main advantages in connection with the acquisition and revitalization of local brands:
+Marketing professionals point to three main advantages in connection with the acquisition and brand revitalization:

 The McDonough School of Business at Georgetown University has shown in a survey of product categories such as beer, hair care and carbonated soft drinks that a significant part of the success of multinational companies in international markets is due to the acquisition of local brands.
 If the existing brand is established, customers are familiar with it and the distribution channels are in place.
 The costly establishment of a reputation is unnecessary, or it is at least much more cost-effective with a reorientation.
 This increases the chances of success enormously and saves important time.